I-League 2018-19: Khalid Jamil looks forward to next Kolkata derby after brace of wins | Goal.com

 Meanwhile, NEROCA head coach Manuel Fraile felt hard done by the results but is proud of his boys' performance on the evening.

 "We deserved a point.
-They (East Bengal) are a big club.
+They (Mohun Bagan) are a big club.
 They can make chances, also keep the ball but also have good players.
 I'm proud of my boys.
 I'm happy and sad because we fought, but we should have got one point.
 We must wake up and prepare for the next match," he said.

 Despite the defeat, the Spaniard still sees his team in the run in for the title race which has quite a few teams for the taking.